y-scope/clp-ffi-py/README.md

 from clp_ffi_py import LogEvent, Query from clp_ffi_py.readers import CLPIRFileReader

-# Create a search query that specifies a time range by UNIX epoch timestamp.
+# Create a search query that specifies a time range by UNIX epoch timestamp in
-# It will search from 2016.Nov.28 21:00 to 2016.Nov.29 3:00
+# milliseconds.
+It will search from 2016.Nov.28 21:00 to 2016.Nov.29 3:00.
 time_range_query: Query = Query(
     search_time_lower_bound=1480366800000,  # 2016.11.28 21:00
     search_time_upper_bound=1480388400000,  # 2016.11.29 03:00